hcmurs/metro-be/README.md

 ## 📞 Contact

-If you have any questions, please contact via [GitHub Issues](https://github.com/hcmurs/metro-be/issues).
+If you have any questions, please contact via https://www.linkedin.com/in/vo-quang-minh-335792343

 ---